zkmkarlsruhe/mac-dist-helper/README.md

 Build files are generated in a temp directory, named `dist` by default.
 The distribution zip and dmg files are placed in the calling directory.

+By default, a single-application project without meta-data will distribute the .app bundle without a containing subdirectory.
+When additional files are included via the `mac.dist.include` makefile variable, a subdirectory named with the version is used.
+This can be controlled by the `mac.dist.apponly` variable.

 Basic Usage
 -----------